 The program also includes the development of a sustainable strategy for the ongoing acquisition and delivery of remotely sensed data for Tasmania and a centralised repository for the data.

-The Department of Primary Industries, Parks, Water and Environment (DPIPWE), has established a panel of pre-qualified data providers.
-The panel will facilitate the process for competitive quotations from providers of Remotely Sensed Data, (Elevation and Imagery) that are capable of acquiring and providing this data to the required specifications.
+The Department of Primary Industries, Parks, Water and Environment (DPIPWE), has established a Multi Use List (MUL) of pre-qualified data providers.
+The MUL will facilitate the process for competitive quotations from providers of Remotely Sensed Data, (Elevation and Imagery) that are capable of acquiring and providing this data to the required specifications.

 Any government organisation or business requiring imagery of Tasmania is encouraged to utilise the Tasmanian Imagery Program.
 This will ensure that duplication of effort in the acquisition of data is avoided, data capture specifications can best meet the needs of users, and a competitive price can be negotiated through the quotation process.